Storage Providers

 .md files with YAML frontmatter.
 Human-readable, git-friendly, zero dependencies.

-kl-sqlite-storage.
+kl-plugin-storage-sqlite.
 Better query performance for large boards.
 Single-file database.

 Configure providers